archit-spec/archit-spec.github.io/content/alo.md

 ---
-title: Example Title
+title: alo
 draft: false
 tags:
+  - alo
+  - alo2
-  - example-tag
+  - alo3
 ---

 The rest of your content lives here.
 You can use **Markdown** here :)